backstage-technical-services/website/contributing.md

 ### Running the site
 The docker set-up includes the following services:

-* Nginx server
-* PHP-FPM to serve the website
+* A combined Nginx and PHP-FPM service to serve the website
 * MariaDB database
 * Mail server